KenLagoni/RC-Transponder/README.md

 ## Frsky SPORT library
 I used this great library from [pawelsky](https://www.rcgroups.com/forums/showthread.php?2245978-FrSky-S-Port-telemetry-library-easy-to-use-and-configurable) However the ATSAMD21 chip is not supported and furthermore, I don't use single wire serial.
-I did some dirty changes to his library to get it to work with my hardware.
-One of which is the single wire serial, where I just disable the RX input when transmitting, to avoid loopback.
+I did some changes to his library, including adding a passthoruth sensor for the Yaapu script.
+Please see the submodule [FrSky-S-Port-telemetry-library](https://github.com/KenLagoni/FrSky-S-Port-telemetry-library).